laxmankrishnamurti/Frontend/Web Design/04-Common-Patterns.md

 1. A website footer is an area positioned at the bottom of every page on a website, right below the main content.
 2. The Footer is also a perfect place for content that dosen't really belong anywhere else in the page.
 Things like -> Copyright text, Links to external resources, social media icons, etc.
+3. Footer usually contain the information that improves the usability of the website.

+## Definition and Use Cases for Testimonials

+1. Review section about our products or services that we offeres to our client.
+They tells us that whether the product is helpful for them or not?
+2. Use Testimonials to establish credibility.
+3. Do not use fake testimonials ever.
+Because no testimonials is more better than fake testimonials.